ieepirzy/ieeLabTools/Docs/Documentation.md

 sigma_R = calc.numeric(values, sigmas)
 ```

+>⚠ Important ⚠:
+>The order of columns in `values` and `sigmas` must match the order of variables in `vars`.
+>If `vars` is omitted, variables are ordered lexicographically by symbol name.

 > ⚠ The current version uses the **non-covariant** general error propagation formula.
 Covariance-aware propagation is planned for a future release.